Mastering CSS Flexbox: A Comprehensive Guide for Modern Web Layouts

 3. Simple examples and use cases of CSS Flexbox

-4. Best practices of CSS Flexbox
+4. CSS Flexbox Best practices

 Basics of CSS Flexbox